suchareq3/dynamic-overlay-swapper/README.md

 ## Features

-- Upload .png or .gif images to use as overlays
+- Hosts a local webapp with your overlay of choice, whose URL you can provide to OBS
-- ...or create your own custom React components to use as overlays
+- Upload your PNG/GIF images or create custom React components to use as overlays
-- Provide one URL to use as an overlay in OBS (or other software), and hot-swap between your active overlays dynamically
+- All overlays are stored in a local, persistent database
+- Once uploaded, you can dynamically switch between your overlays in your config panel.
+The overlay will update _in real time_ - no need to change the source in OBS!

 ## How to use